LEANNA MAE .ORG

 How do you become an IBCLC?

-2. have lactation education
+2. Have lactation education.

 • Biology

-• Human Anatomy and Physiology
+• Human Anatomy

 • Infant and Child Growth and Development